mura94/art-viz/README.md

 Optional.
 Defaults to `GPU`

-## 🎁 Qt Interface

-For convenience, I've added a script that will display a user interface for faster argument input and editing.
-If you would like, you can run the script `RenderArgsQt.py`.
-PySide6 **must** be installed.

-  - Install with `pip install pyside6`

-Run in the repository root directory with:

 ## Blender File (Environment)

 I've added a field to the top of the Qt called 'Blender File', which selects the blender file in which it will be running the render script and args.
 This essentially just updates the .blend file path in the render command.